JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 There are a couple of different methods to sample the overall BRDF for non-metallic materials that have both a diffuse and specular lobe, but let's skip that for now and just discuss sampling each individually.

-Sampling the diffuse (lambert) BRDF is pretty simple - it's just a cosine-weighted hemisphere (Code from Solari 0.17):
+Sampling the diffuse (Lambert) BRDF is pretty simple - it's just a cosine-weighted hemisphere (code from Solari 0.17):

 ```rust
 // https://www.realtimerendering.com/raytracinggems/unofficial_RayTracingGems_v1.9.pdf#0004286901.INDD%3ASec28%3A303